-The Trustees undertook a review of its Articles of Association, it is currently a Co-operative Academy but since 2012 the school and its community has changed significantly and the school has found it progressively more difficult to meet the legal requirements of the Co-operative Articles although it still retains its unreserved commitment to being a school at the heart of its community.
+In 2021, the Trustees undertook a review of its Articles of Association, it is currently a Co-operative Academy but since 2012 the school and its community has changed significantly and the school has found it progressively more difficult to meet the legal requirements of the Co-operative Articles although it still retains its unreserved commitment to being a school at the heart of its community.

 After careful consideration the Governors decided at their meeting on 25th February 2021, to move to the Department of Education's Standard Model of Academy Articles of Association.
 The Governors were very clear that the governance arrangements need to be streamlined.
 The Department for Education approved that Cotham School could adopt the new model Articles of Association and revised funding agreement.
-The new Articles of Association and Funding Agreement came into effect on 30 September 2021
+The new Articles of Association and Funding Agreement came into effect on 30 September 2021 and continue to support the operation of the school well.